What Is an Appraisal?

-Purchasing real estate can be the most important transaction many people might ever encounter.
-Whether it's where you raise your family, a second vacation property or an investment, the purchase of real property is a complex financial transaction that requires multiple parties to see it through.
+Getting a home is the most important investment most of us might ever consider.
+Whether it's a main residence, a seasonal vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple people working in concert to pull it all off.

-You're likely to be familiar with the parties taking part in the transaction.
-The most known entity in the exchange is the real estate agent.
-Then, the mortgage company provides the money required to fund the deal.
-And ensuring all details of the sale are completed and that the title is clear to transfer from the seller to the buyer is the title company.
+It's likely you are familiar with the parties having a role in the transaction.
+The real estate agent is the most familiar face in the exchange.
+Then, the lender provides the financial capital required to bankroll the deal.
+And ensuring all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller is the title company.

-So, what party is responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the property is worth the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Goedker Appraisal Services will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our duty to first complete a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a typical person would expect them to be.
-To ensure the stated square footage is accurate and document the layout of the home, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the property.
+Our first task at Goedker Appraisal Services is to inspect the property to determine its true status.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a typical buyer would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Here, the appraiser gathers information on local building costs, the cost of labor and other factors to determine how much it would cost to construct a property comparable to the one being appraised.
-This estimate commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser pulls information on local building costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
+This value often sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Appraisers can tell you a lot about the subdivisions in which they work.
-They innately understand the value of specific features to the people of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject.
+They innately understand the value of specific features to the residents of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.